dustinpfister/blog_posts/_posts/threejs-directional-light.md

 layout: post
 categories: three.js
 id: 472
-updated: 2021-06-02 09:51:18
+updated: 2021-06-02 09:53:58
-version: 1.14
+version: 1.15
 ---

 In [three js](https://threejs.org/) there is an option to use [directional light](https://threejs.org/docs/#api/en/lights/DirectionalLight) which is one of several types of light to choose from when getting into the subject of adding light to a scene.
-Other options that I find myself using the most thus far include point lights, and ambient light, but in some cases I might want to use directional light in place of or on top of those options that I seem to prefer.
+Other options that I find myself using the most thus far include [point lights](/2019/06/02/threejs-point-light/), and [ambient light](/2018/11/02/threejs-ambientlight/), but in some cases I might want to use directional light in place of or on top of these other options that I seem to prefer.

 A directional light is like ambient light in the sense that it is a good way to go about simulating day light, but it is not the same thing as the light is coming from a certain direction to a certain target location, rather than just a base light intensity for all materials in a scene as is the case with ambient light.
 A directional light is also like a spot light in the sense that it is coming from a certain location to a certain target location, but not in a cone like manner.